kiboschool/course-data-structures-and-algorithms/src/lessons/week-01/algorithms.md

 ## Why study data structures and algorithms?

 You might be wondering why there is an entire course dedicated to data structures and algorithms.
-The case for needing the P1 and P2 courses might have been clearer; there, you gained numerous skills for designing, coding, and debugging solutions in Python to various problems.
+The case for studying Python in the P1 and P2 courses was clear.
+You learned numerous skills for designing, coding, and debugging solutions in Python to various problems.
 However, you won't learn many new Python language features in this class.
 So how is this going to be useful?

-In truth, many of the computational problems you will face in the real world will be data-oriented and require the use of data structures.
-More to the point, you will need to be able to solve data-oriented problems efficiently.
+Many of the computational problems you will face in the real world will be data-oriented and require the use of data structures.
+You will need to be able to solve data-oriented problems efficiently.
 Some approaches to solving such problems are too expensive and are therefore not feasible.

 This course gives you the tools necessary to analyze data-based problems and devise an efficient solution.
 Even when presented with a problem that you have never encountered before, you will be able to reason about the best way to solve it based on the set of principles that we will learn.